joshmyers/37signals/README.md

 kube-system   kube-scheduler-minikube             1/1     Running   3 (36m ago)     1h37m
 kube-system   storage-provisioner                 1/1     Running   4 (36m ago)     1h37m
 ```
-Great, we can see the application is now in a ready state.
-We can now load up
+Great, the application is now in a ready state.
+We can now load up the app in a
-the app in a browser at `http://192.168.0.1:32029` and we can confirm that
+browser at `http://192.168.0.1:32029` and we can confirm that health checks are
-health checks are passing:
+passing:
 ```
 ❯ curl http://192.168.0.1:32029/health/liveness
 {"ok":true,"description":"Service is up and running"}